bas-ansible-roles-collection/system-firewall/README.md

 Note: Although both of these firewalls are wrappers around `iptables`, direct configuration of `iptables` is not supported by this role.

+Despite their similarities, it is not possible to use a common firewall module to manage both `ufw` and `firewalld`.
+Unfortunately, these modules, in part due to the differences in their respective firewall, do not offer the same arguments in terms of:

+* Argument names - some arguments have equivalents with a different name, others are only available based on the features of the relevant firewall.
+Where arguments are equivalent, a generic option will be used by this role.
+* Argument values - for arguments that are similar, different firewalls accept different values (e.g. one module may accept 'enabled' or 'disabled', another may accept 'yes' or 'no').
+There is currently no mechanism to mask these differences, see the *limitations* section for more information.
+* Argument 'logic' - for arguments that are similar, different Ansible firewall modules use opposing 'logical' values.
+I.e. One module may ask, 'should this rule exist?', where a truthy value would cause the rule to exist.
+Whereas another module may ask, for an equivalent argument, 'should this rule not exist?', where a truthy value would cause the rule to not exist.
+This is understandably confusing and non-intuitive and is a recognised limitation, see the *limitations* section for more information.

 ### Default policies

 Both CentOS and Ubuntu ship with default policies for their respective firewalls.
 Though the concepts used to implement